I am a Star Wars nerd. Forgive me for my digression into Star Wars history, but I promise I have a point.

 Later, he will experience the grief of witnessing the death of his friend Han.
 Which gives Chewie another choice to make: wallow in grief and self-pity and leave the fight, or do the thing he does best: help.

 If you watched the most recent trilogy, you know how it ends.
 Amidst the grief over the loss of some of his closest friends in the whole galaxy, Chewbacca helps the Resistance win the day, and gets a much-deserved medal of honor from Maz.

 You may not know much about Star Wars, and we don’t live in a galaxy far, far away.
 But right now, we can relate to his story.

-We are facing a difficult time, filled with darkness and grief.
-The future seems bleak.
+We are living in difficult times, filled with darkness and grief.
+The future can seem bleak.
 But like Chewie, we have a choice, which is what pair of glasses do we want to use to view our situation?
 Is it the end of the line, or a new opportunity?